girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS-Position-Properties.md

 # CSS Position Properties

 CSS Position property describe the type of positioning method used for an element or document.
 The top,bottom,right and left properties decide the final location of positioned element.
-There are five types of positions which are as follows :
+There are five types of positions which are as follows:

 ## 1. Static Position: